roomno308/roomno308.github.io/RandomRamblings/EBM.md

+---
+layout: post
+title: Energy Based Methods notes
+author: 308
+---

 # EBM notes
+Basics of EBMs are covered in [this](EBMs.pdf).

 ### Rejection Sampling
 Rejection sampling is a method to sample from complex distributions given that you know how to sample from some other distribution.